Friend, can you relate to this all-too-common scenario?

 If you’ve been trying to lose weight but are having trouble getting results, if you are starting up an exercise regime and feel overwhelmed, and/or if you’ve cycled through diets before, think about giving The Fit Tutor a try!

 We have results-driven online workout programs for every fitness level, a nutrition course to teach you how to eat right so you never have to diet again, and accountability to help you stick with it!
 I’m a nationally certified personal trainer and nutrition coach, and I’m here to help answer questions and help you stick to a plan to get results.
-Start your 2 week free trial!
+Get started today!

 The scale might still be stubborn at times, but you’ll be excited to see progress with these other low maintenance ways of tracking!
 And I’m here to celebrate victories with you!